ChrisMillChill/class37_8ball/README.md

 # class37_8ball
 100Devs group project

-Ask the Magic 8 Ball a question and it will answer!
+# Ask the Magic 8 Ball a question and it will answer!
+Input text and node.js will return a random response like a digitial magic 8 ball.

 How It's Made:
 Tech used: HTML, CSS, JavaScript, Node.js

 Currently takes in any text input and with node.js, the website randomly displays a response.

-Here's where you can go to town on how you actually built this thing.
-Write as much as you can here, it's totally fine if it's not too much just make sure you write something.
-If you don't have too much experience on your resume working on the front end that's totally fine.
-This is where you can really show off your passion and make up for that ten fold.

 Optimizations
 1) Increase quantity of responses.